The Role of Culture in the successful implementation of Strategy

 Question

-The chapter describes the role of culture in the successful implementation of the strategy.
+The role of culture in the successful implementation of strategy

 The Role of Culture in the successful implementation of Strategy

-Consider an employment experience of your own or of someone you have observed closely (e.g., a family member).
-Describe to the best of your ability the values, norms, and artefacts of the organization.
+Consider an employment experience of your own or someone you have observed closely (e.g., a family member).
+Describe the organization’s values, norms, and artifacts to the best of your ability.
 What was the socialization process of embedding the culture?
-Do you consider this to be an example of an effective culture for contributing to the organization’s competitive advantage?
+Is this an example of an influential culture for the organization’s competitive advantage?
 Why or why not?